 15 days to acknowledge receipt

 When a board receives an application, whether it's the initial submission or a resubmission, there are 15 days to send both registered mail and email to the buyer or their broker.
-The response needs to confirm receipt and clearly state whether the application is complete or incomplete.
-If it's incomplete, the board must specify exactly which items are missing or need clarification.
+The response needs to confirm receipt and clearly state whether the application's complete or incomplete.
+If it's incomplete, the board needs to specify exactly which items are missing or need clarification.

-Here's what's important: if a board doesn't respond within 15 days, the application is automatically considered complete, and no additional information can be requested after that point.
+Here's what matters most: if a board doesn't respond within 15 days, the application's automatically considered complete -- and once that happens, no additional information can be requested at all.
+The 45-day decision clock starts immediately.

 45 days to make a decision

-Once a board has acknowledged a complete application, there are 45 days to notify the buyer or their broker of the decision: approved, approved with conditions, or denied.
+Once a board's acknowledged a complete application, there are 45 days to notify the buyer or their broker of the decision: approved, approved with conditions, or denied.
 Boards can request additional materials during this period if needed, but it doesn't extend the deadline.

-Boards should make sure they have a formal application form and a complete list of requirements that covers everything: documents, conditions, interviews, background checks.
-If the building has specific policies around financing limits, financial qualifications, pieds-à-terre, or trust transfers, these need to be clearly documented and included in the materials.
+Boards should have a formal application form and a complete written list of requirements covering everything: documents, conditions, interviews, background checks, fees, and disclosures.
+If the building has specific policies around financing limits, financial qualifications, pieds-à-terre, or trust transfers, those need to be clearly documented and included.

-Boards are required to provide these materials promptly upon request, so it's important to work with the managing agent to ensure they're current and accessible.
+Boards are required to provide these materials promptly upon request, so it's worth working with your property manager now to make sure everything's current and easy to access.

-Many boards don't meet regularly during July and August, and the law accounts for this.
-Boards can suspend either the 15-day or 45-day period during a designated summer break, but only if they maintain written notice in corporate records that specifies when the board won't be reviewing applications.
-This notice must be available upon request and should be included in the application packet.
+The law takes effect July 28 -- right as many boards head into summer break.
+The good news is the law accounts for this.
+Boards can pause either the 15-day or 45-day clock during a designated summer recess, but only if the recess is documented in the corporate records with specific dates, and that notice is available upon request and included in the application packet.

-Work with your property manager to meet deadlines
+Work with your property manager to build a tracking process

 Looking ahead

-These requirements bring more structure to the co-op purchase process, but many well-managed buildings already operate within similar timelines.
-The key is establishing clear procedures now so boards can review applications carefully while meeting their obligations.
+These requirements bring more structure to the co-op purchase process, but many well-run buildings already operate within similar timelines.
+The key is having clear procedures in place so boards can review applications carefully while meeting their obligations.

-This framework benefits everyone.
+It's a change that benefits everyone.
 Buyers and sellers know what to expect, brokers can plan accordingly, and boards have defined guidelines to follow.
-It's a shift toward greater professionalism in an industry that sometimes operates without enough transparency.
+It's a shift toward greater transparency in a process that's historically had very little.